 Well, according to these studies and more, there is no strong evidence that proves the theory and suggests consumption of red wine.
 Cardiologists and researchers have made the arguments that the studies which show that people, who consume moderate amounts of red wine, have lower rates of heart disease are merely observational.
 According to them, these studies are only able to explain an association between the two, but no real evidence of cause and effect.

 According to an article in the Circulation journal, there are even some studies which do not suggest that wine may be beneficial for your heart health than other type liquors and beer.
 If this were true, then Japanese people would have higher rates of cardiovascular disease.
 But the reality is on the contrary; heart disease rates in the Japanese population are even lower than of the French, yet they consume high amounts of beer, sake and other hard spirits.

 According to the inclusive results of various studies, the French paradox does not seem to be so paradoxical.
 Experts now believe that lifestyle habits and healthy dietary routines may explain good heart health better than red wine consumption.
 Another factor that berates the French paradox is a possible underreporting of cardiovascular diseases by the French doctors.

 What is the Grape Truth?

-The conclusion of the comparative studies and a long held discussion among cardiologists turns out to be indecisive.
-With no cogent evidence supporting the theory of red wine being beneficial for heart diseases, it remains baseless.
+The conclusion of the comparative studies and a long-held discussion among cardiologists turns out to be indecisive.
+With no cogent evidence supporting the theory of red wine is beneficial for heart diseases, it remains baseless.